RonasIT/react-native-common-modules/README.md

 ```

+#### `useAuthWithSSO`

+Hook provides functionality to handle [SSO](https://clerk.com/docs/references/expo/use-sso) authentication flows.

+Returned Object:

+- `startSSOFlow`: A function to initiate an SSO flow.
+It takes a strategy, redirectUrl, and optional tokenTemplate as parameters, starting the SSO authentication and returning session information or errors upon completion.
+- `isLoading`: A boolean indicating whether an SSO process is currently ongoing.

+#### `useAuthWithTicket`

+This hook is a utility that facilitates user authentication using a ticket-based strategy (ticket is a token generated from the Backend API).

+Returned Object:

+- `startAuthorization`: A function to initiate authentication with a ticket.
+It accepts an object with ticket and optional tokenTemplate parameters to kick off the authorization process and returns the session details.
+- `isLoading`: A boolean indicating whether the ticket-based authorization process is ongoing.

+#### `useGetSessionToken`

+This hook is a utility for getting session tokens.

+Returned Object:

+- `getSessionToken`: A function to retrieve the session token.
+It takes an optional [tokenTemplate](https://clerk.com/docs/backend-requests/jwt-templates) parameter to specify a template for the token.

 #### `useAddIdentifier`

 Hook provides functionality to add new email or phone number identifiers to a user's account and verify them using verification codes.